- Chapter 1: Create your own drumbeat

 I wanted to speak to Jeff Weiner about this because he knows how to instill the drumbeat of culture, mission, and values throughout an organization.
 It’s one of his superpowers.
 And one of the many reasons I chose him as CEO of LinkedIn, when I stepped aside.

 In his over 10 years as CEO, Jeff grew LinkedIn’s users from 33 million to more than half a billion.
-He grew revenue to more than $7 billion dollars and ultimately stewarded LinkedIn into its acquisition by Microsoft.
+He grew revenue to more than $6 billion and ultimately stewarded LinkedIn into its acquisition by Microsoft.
 He’s an extraordinary scale leader, and his drumbeat is very much his own.
 The drumbeat for Jeff is compassionate management.

 JEFF WEINER: I couldn’t think of anything more important to teach than compassion.
 In a sense, compassion should be the platform upon which everything else is taught, especially in the modern era, especially with this increasing narrative about “us versus them.”